 For children over four years, there are 'Tiny Tots' lessons with supervised lunches available.
 The Little Rascals Nursery is available for children 19 months to 7 years of age.

 An extensive range of restaurants are on offer in Jasper, with everything from pizzerias and takeaways to fine-dining experiences.
-The Fairmont Jasper Park Lodge offers various restaurants with a wide selection of cuisine including Oka Sushi and The Moose's Nook Northern Grill.
+The Fairmont Jasper Park Lodge offers various restaurants with a wide selection of cuisine including Oka Sushi and The Nook Smokehouse.
 Connaught Drive is another popular choice in resort with great food at reasonable prices.